-- ➤ Get Community: Set the password for the incoming Get and Get next requests from the management station. - > Set Community: Set the password for incoming Set requests from the management station.
+- ➤ Get Community: Set the password for the incoming Get and Get next requests from the management station. - > Set Community: Set the password for incoming Set requests from the management station. - > Trap Host: Enter the trap host here.

 4.5.4 UPnP